ItzEnigma/avr-projects/README.md

 # 1-Smart Home project

 A GUI based smart home that enable the user to monitor and control his home remotely using web-application and only one microcontroller _(ATmega32)_.
+The smart home implemented has various features for both automatic and manual control (remotely).

 # 2-Computer Interface Experiments